TeamRegio/EpiRegioDB/docs/UseCases.rst

 Model score
 ~~~~~~~
-The *Model score* is the negative binary logarithm of the p-value for the association between a REM and its target gene.
-It serves as an indicator how important a REM is for its target gene's expression.
+The *Model score* is the absolute binary logarithm of the p-value for the association between a REM and its target gene.
+It serves as an indicator how important a REM is for the expression prediction of its target gene.
 The higher the score, the more impact the REM is supposed to have.
-This value is not cell type specific because it is calculated over all cell types.
+This value is not cell type specific as it is calculated over all cell types.
 It allows for a comparison in between the REMs but not in between cell types.
 For a cell type-specific comparison, have a look at the *Cell type score*.

 Associated REM cluster
 ~~~~~~~
 As STITCHIT determine REMs for each gene seperately and not the other way around, the identified regions can overlap.
 A *REM cluster* is a region of neighbouring REMs that overlap by at least one base pair (bp).
 If there is no overlapping other REM, a cluster can also consist of only one REM.
 Each *REM cluster*  is assigned to a unique *REM cluster ID*.
 We start counting from CREM0000001 onwards.
-The entries of *Associated REM cluster* are links that redirect you to a table with all REMs inside of this cluster.
+By clicking on the *Associated REM cluster* ID you get forwareded to a table with all REMs inside of this cluster.

 Cell type score
 ~~~~~~~
-*Cell type score* is the absolute product of the regression coefficient and the DNase1 activity, indicating how important a REM is in this cell type.
+*Cell type score* is the absolute product of the regression coefficient and the DNase1 activity in a REM, indicating how important a REM is in this cell type.
 The higher the value, the higher the REMs expected contribution to its target gene's expression in this cell type.
-The regression coefficient is not cell type-specific, but the DNase1 activity is and therefore enables the comparison of REMs in between different cell types.
+The regression coefficient is not cell type-specific, but the DNase1 activity is.
+Therefore, the *Cell type score* can be used to rank REMs according to their importance between cell types for the same gene or to rank REMs within one cell type.

 Cell type activity
 ~~~~~~~
 *Cell type activity* is the DNase1 signal for the cell type of interest measured in the REM region.
-It is normalized for sequening depth.
+It is normalized for sequening depth and can be used to compare the activity of REMs between samples.
+As we have more than one sample for each cell type, we took the average activity of those samples.